pinohu/DYNASTY/empire-bible/volume-i-foundation/book-1-empire-vision/chapter-1-dynasty-manifesto.md

 #### Law 2: The Bloodline Protection

-**Text**: Beneficiaries are limited to the direct lineal descendants of [Primary Principal Name] and [Secondary Principal Name], and their spouses (while married).
+**Text**: Beneficiaries are limited to the direct lineal descendants of Chimenime Xavier and Judith, and their spouses (while married).
 Adopted children are included if legally adopted before age 18.

 **Rationale**: This law ensures that the Empire remains within the [family] bloodline and prevents dilution through non-family beneficiaries.